 The rest of this paper is organized as follows.
-In Section II, we summarize prior work on distributed and multihop scheduling.
-In Section III, we give detailed description of the network model and lifetime-distance factor-based scheduling.
-In Section IV, we provide a numerical analysis framework for computing the effect of the lifetime-distance factor on the probability of packet loss.
-In Section V, we validate the analysis results and study schedule optimization given various system parameters, imperfect schedule implementation, and different source packet inter-arrival time distributions.
-Finally, concluding remarks are given in Section VI.
+In Section 2, we summarize prior work on distributed and multihop scheduling.
+In Section 3, we give detailed description of the network model and lifetime-distance factor-based scheduling.
+In Section 4, we provide a numerical analysis framework for computing the effect of the lifetime-distance factor on the probability of packet loss.
+In Section 5, we validate the analysis results and study schedule optimization given various system parameters, including the effects of imperfect schedule implementation.
+Finally, concluding remarks are given in Section 6.

-II.
-RELATED WORK
+2. RELATED WORK

-Much existing work on distributed scheduling in the ad hoc and mesh networking environment focuses on ensuring fair access to the shared medium [13], [14], [15], [16], [17], [18], [19], [20], [21], [22].
-However, there is comparatively less work on scheduling to ensure the end-to-end delay.
+Much existing work on distributed scheduling in the ad hoc networking environment focuses on ensuring fair access to the shared medium [5, 26, 24, 25, 32, 16, 4, 30, 17].
+However, there is comparatively less work on scheduling to ensure end-to-end delay for ad hoc networks.

-Distributed methods were provided in [13], [21] to implement multiple-access schemes that approximate any given schedule.
-These solutions do not directly concern the endto-end delay guarantee.
+Solutions were provided in [5, 17] to implementing distributed multiple-access schemes that approximate any given schedule.
+These methods do not directly concern the endto-end delay guarantee.
 However, they can be employed to implement a rank-based scheduling scheme, such as the MLA schedule.

-In [18], a priority index based multihop coordinated scheduling scheme was proposed for ad hoc networks, with three types of index assignments.
-In particular, as seen in Section III, its Time To Live assignment scheme can be considered within the general class of MLA schedules that neglects the effect of hop count.
-Its Uniform Delay Budget scheme is similar to a special case of MLA giving lifetime and hop count the exact same weight, but this scheme considers a constant average lifetime allowance per hop, instead of time-varying remaining lifetime and remaining hop count.
+In [16], a priority index based multihop coordinated scheduling scheme was proposed for ad hoc networks, with three types of index assignments.
+In particular, as seen in Section 3, its Time To Live assignment scheme can be considered within the general class of MLA schedules that neglects the effect of hop count.
+Its Uniform Delay Budget scheme is similar to a special case of MLA giving lifetime and hop count the exact same weight, but this scheme considers the average lifetime allowance per hop, instead of the remaining lifetime.

-Multihop scheduling was considered in wireline networks to ensure end-to-end Quality-of-Service bounds [23], [24], [25], [26], [27].
+Multihop scheduling was considered in wireline networks to ensure end-to-end Quality-of-Service bounds [23, 20, 8, 2, 21].
 The most commonly studied scheduling schemes are First-In-First-Out (FIFO), where the first packet to enter a transmission queue is given the highest priority, Global Earliest-Deadline-First (EDF), where the packet with the least remaining lifetime is given the highest priority, and Longest-Distance-First (LDF), where the packet with the largest remaining hop count is given the highest priority.
 These schedules are within the general class of MLA scheduling.
 As will be seen later, under most general conditions, these schedules are out performed by a more balanced schedule with an optimal lifetime-distance factor assigning the proper relative weights to the remaining distance and the remaining lifetime of a packet.